bcdataca/workshop2018/content/talk/career-panel.md

 companies ranging from small consulting firms to Amazon Web Services.
 He recently co-founded Nautilus Technologies, a machine learning and data privacy startup in Vancouver.

+Parin is a Data Scientist at KPMG focused on solving machine learning and data engineering problems in the space of mining, gaming, insurance and social media.
+Previously, he spent 2.5 years helping develop the digital analytics practice for an e-commerce firm, Natural Wellbeing, where he worked on setting up data infrastructure, building consumer analytics models and website experimentation.
+Parin was a fellow at a UBC machine learning workshop and has an undergraduate degree from the University of British Columbia (UBC) with a coursework concentrated in economics with statistics and computer science electives.

 ### Moderated Questions